 Actively attract, recruit and train the next generation to fill the skills gap.

 As the new technological solutions, services and methodologies enter the workplace, manufacturers will experience a shift in the types and level of skill sets required to keep operations up and running.
-To this end, manufacturers will need to attract and retain new talent who relate well to a more modern workplace—one that offers smart, open systems that can operate on new technology, such as high-fidelity simulation tools, artificial intelligence, digital twin, cyber security and safety tools, mobile applications, cloud and edge computing, Industrial Internet of Things (IIoT), and more.
+To this end, manufacturers will need to attract and retain new talent who relate well to a more modern workplace—one that offers smart, open systems that can operate on new technology, such as high-fidelity simulation tools, artificial intelligence, digital twin, cybersecurity and safety tools, mobile applications, cloud and edge computing, Industrial Internet of Things (IIoT), and more.

 People learn and develop skills best with real-world, hands-on experience, especially when the required skills to perform a job vary when going from one facility to another due to the disparate equipment used.
 Typically, the perfect time for more experienced engineers to transfer their tribal knowledge to the next generation of automation engineers and facility operators is during a system upgrade or full-scale migration project.
 In this way, people learn to operate legacy and new systems alike while adapting to a digitally transformed facility with its modern tools and techniques.

 The time and energy needed to successfully capture and transfer tribal knowledge can be daunting, especially when lack of resource bandwidth is an issue.
-In this situation, consider leveraging a third-party, platform-independent team of automation experts who can not only help assess, analyze, capture and transfer in-house operational knowledge to all groups within the facility but also share their own solutions and services expertise.
-A full solutions provider brings the huge advantage of the many lessons learned from their consulting and project management experience working on various processes and platforms.
+In this situation, consider leveraging a third-party team of automation experts who can not only help assess, analyze, capture and transfer in-house operational knowledge to all groups within the facility but also share their own services and solutions expertise.

 The Ties that Bind